materialsproject/crystaltoolkit/README.md

 depends upon, and in particular [pymatgen](http://pymatgen.org) for crystallographic analysis and [Dash from Plotly](https://plot.ly/products/dash/) for their web app framework.

-Thank you to the [NERSC Spin](https://www.nersc.gov/systems/spin) service for hosting the app and for their technical support.
+Thank you to the [NERSC Spin](https://nersc.gov/systems/spin) service for hosting the app and for their technical support.

-Cross-browser Testing Platform and Open Source <3 generously provided by [Sauce Labs](https://saucelabs.com)

 ## Contact